Dev0psKing/Python-Code-Challenges/Lists Questions/Challenge 21 - 40/Challenge.md

 ```

 ### Question
+Write a Python program to count the number of elements in a list within a specified range.

 ### Solution
 # Define a function named 'count_range_in_list' that counts the number of elements within a specified range